 It is time to make a decision.
 The year 2007 has already started and is therefore useless to indulge further.
 Microsoft Vista is upon us, and 2008 will be his year.
 Windows XP is about to leave the place to the last born in the house Gates, last - among other things - of its kind.

 So it is obvious - if someone if he had not yet noticed - a sense of urgency in updating the most used tool of the century (if not the millennium), or the browser.

 Recently released as an automatic update - but optional for reasons of monopoly and antitrust - Microsoft Intrenet Explorer 7 for owners of Windows becomes an obvious choice.
-The update is highly recommended for reasons of accessibility on the Web and sucurezza The discovery of flaws in the codes is not new, but the latest versions are notoriously less attackable because hackers have not had the time to discover the holes from which insinuate hacks and worms.
+The update is highly recommended for reasons of Secure Transaction and accessibility on the Web The discovery of flaws in the codes is not new, but the latest versions are notoriously less attackable because hackers have not had the time to discover the holes from which insinuate hacks and worms.